 Also known as wolfsbane, the rare northern wild monkshood (Aconitum noveboracense) is a showy perennial of the buttercup family with blue, hood-shaped flowers.
 The remaining known populations are found beneath rocky cliffs or along cool streams in Iowa, Wisconsin, Ohio and New York.
 (Photo: Aaron Carlson)

 CREW propagated plants from shoot tips collected from wild plants.
 The new plants were then planted in the Gorge Metro Park near Akron, Ohio, to augment the population in 2006.
-The 300 plants growing in the park today may be the largest patch in the country.

 Running buffalo clover (Trifolium stoloniferum) is a perennial clover that spreads by sending out long runners that creep along the ground.
 Found only in Indiana, Kentucky, Missouri, Ohio, and West Virginia, running buffalo clover depends on the periodic disturbance of a bison’s grazing and trampling.
 When the bison disappeared, so did most of the running buffalo clover.
 (Photo: U.S. Fish and Wildlife Service)